CambridgeNuclear/SCONE/docs/Dictionary Input.rst

-SCONE uses a hierarchical input that is composed of nested dictionaries that contain some content associated with a keyword unique within the scope of a single dictionarya.
+SCONE uses a hierarchical input that is composed of nested dictionaries that contain some content associated with a keyword unique within the scope of a single dictionary.
 The following content is available:

 * Word with no spaces or ";" e.g. ThisIsContent
 * Integer number e.g. 1